 - Who needs marketing analytics?

-- 2. Achieve sales growth
+- 2. Helps to Achieve Sales Growth

-- Top marketing analytics tools on G2 Crowd
+- Top marketing analytics tools & software

 Solomiia Bodnar, Creative Writer @ OWOX